aimms/documentation/webui/css-styling.rst

 The Table, Treemap Chart and Scalar widget use the DIV element.
 A DIV defines a division or a section in an HTML document.
 The <div> element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.
 AIMMS supports the use of background and font properties.

-The illustration below shows the use of DIV properties to change the background and font of a table cell when the annotation "blue" is added to the identifier.
-Followed by illustrations of the TreeMap and Scalar widgets.
+The illustration below shows the use of DIV properties to change the background and font of a table cell when the annotation "blue" is added to the identifier, followed by illustrations of the TreeMap and Scalar widgets.

 .. code:: CSS